awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func getCommit(input: GetCommitInput, completion: @escaping (ClientRuntime.SdkResult<GetCommitOutputResponse, GetCommitOutputError>) -> Void)
 ```

-### getDifferences(input:​completion:​)
+### getDifferences(input:completion:)

-Returns information about the differences in a valid commit specifier (such as a
-branch, tag, HEAD, commit ID, or other fully qualified reference).
-Results can be
-limited to a specified path.
+Returns information about the differences in a valid commit specifier (such as a branch, tag, HEAD, commit ID, or other fully qualified reference).
+Results can be limited to a specified path.

 ``` swift
 func getDifferences(input: GetDifferencesInput, completion: @escaping (ClientRuntime.SdkResult<GetDifferencesOutputResponse, GetDifferencesOutputError>) -> Void)
 ```

-### getFile(input:​completion:​)
+### getFile(input:completion:)

 Returns the base-64 encoded contents of a specified file and its metadata.